pennmush/pennmush/trunk/utils/README.txt

 gentables.c:  Compiles into a program used to make src/tables.c

+grep-cl.pl: Perl script to search for strings in changelogs.

 ln-dir.sh:    A manual alternative to make customize.
 Kinda.

 make_access_cnf.sh: Script used to update ancient versions of Penn